-There isn’t any officially recognised sandboarding equipment – besides the board itself, that is.
-Of course, you will need to regularly wax your sand board, but apart from that, you don’t *technically* need anything else.
+There isn’t any officially recognised sandboarding equipment – besides the sandboarding board itself, that is, and the sandboard wax you will need to apply regularly to keep it smooth.
 That said, there are some things that you should keep in mind in regards to clothing, footwear and accessories when going sandboarding, and the types of equipment you will need depends highly on the location you will be visiting.

 Sandboarding is a casualwear sport, and you definitely do not want to bring anything less than casual on a sandboarding session: everything that you wear will be subject to large amounts of sand, sweat, and extreme weather conditions.
 Old clothes that you don’t care too much about are actually perfect as they are likely to get ruined and worn out in no time.
 And if you can, avoid pockets.
 You’ll thank me later.